eebbesen/freerider/README.md

 ### What?
-freerider is a gem that leverages [exising geolocation applications](http://apple.stackexchange.com/questions/60152/is-there-a-way-to-access-a-macs-geolocationfrom-terminal) and [the car2go api](https://code.google.com/p/car2go/wiki/index_v2_1) to locate local car2go vehicles that are less than 25 percent fueled.
+freerider is a gem that uses [the car2go api](https://code.google.com/p/car2go/wiki/index_v2_1) to locate local car2go vehicles that are less than a specified percent fueled.

 You need to [get your own consumer key from car2go](https://www.car2go.com/en/austin/car2go-apps/).